 |Location:||Caulfield Racecourse – Victoria, Australia|

 THE Group 1 CF Orr Stakes is a weight-for-age sprint over 1400 metres at Caulfield, which is run for a purse of $750,000.

-It is run in mid-February and it attracts a quality field of sprinters which are often starting their autumn carnival preparations.
+It is run in early-mid February and it attracts a quality field of sprinters which are often starting their autumn carnival preparations.

 The CF Orr has been hosted by many tracks throughout history, including Moonee Valley, Sandown and Flemington, but it has found a new home at Caulfield since 1997 which has produced a wide variety of winners.

 The race has been associated with sprinters which can get running early in their preparations, which resonates well with recent winners Black Caviar and Typhoon Tracy, but the long-distance types have a great record in the CF Orr so punters need to be weary of the staying types.

 In recent history there has been a run of favourites taking out the C F Orr Stakes and punters look forward to betting into the markets every year as the summer racing comes to an end and the autumn carnival preparations heat up.

 Markets for the 2024 CF Orr Stakes are currently unavailable.

 Online bookmakers will open all-in betting in late January for the February feature and fixed odds betting will be available during the week of the race.